 If your dog heels on your right, the training collar should look like the number “9” when facing your dog.

-Tightening the collar is the first part of refocusing, and loosening is the second part of the process.
-It is the transient nature of the tightening that really gives the dog the message.
+Tightening the collar is the first part of refocusing, and loosening is the second part.
+The transient nature of the tightening gives the dog the message.
 This message is similar to a mother’s correction when the puppy performs an undesired behavior.

 Prong/pinch collars look to some like a medieval torture device.
 Still, they can be helpful with some larger, more powerful dogs with a strong resistance to feel or skin sensitivity OR as an equalizer when a person of little strength is training a powerful dog.
 This type of collar, when used correctly, quickly distributes multiple pressure points around the entire dog’s neck without piercing or scratching the skin.